 Work Package 3 Gender-based violence and sexual harassment in ERA

-Gender-based violence and institutional responses: Building a knowledge base and operational tools to make universities and research organisations safe (contract no. 1010062610)
+Gender-based violence and institutional responses: Building a knowledge base and operational tools to make universities and research organisations safe (grant agreement No. 1010062610)

 Student networks leading the struggle for universities free of sexual violence: mechanisms to support survivors, inspiring institutional changes for violence prevention

 Taking a Reflexive approach to Gender Equality for institutional Transformation